uniport/uniport-gateway/MIGRATION_GUIDE.md

 ## `9.*.*` -> `9.3.*`

-### Clustered Portal-Gateway
+### Clustered Uniport-Gateway

 With the upgrade to vertx 4.5.8, the hazelcast version was updated from 4.2 to 5.3.
-In general, the updated Portal-Gateway instance can be deployed in a rolling update.
+In general, the updated Uniport-Gateway instance can be deployed in a rolling update.
 However, if the following error message appears, stop all instance and start them again. **Caution**: This clears the session store.

 ```json